 What Does The Training Involve?

-Our courses are designed to cater to a variety of people, from beginners with no experience to time-served electricians.
+Our courses cater to everyone from beginners with no experience to time-served electricians.
 Our class sizes are small and tutors with years of industry experience deliver the training.
 We currently offer two electrical courses for beginners.

-Our Domestic Electrical Installer Award is ideal for those looking to take to their first step in the industry with the goal of working in domestic properties.
-Through a combination of theoretical and practical training, students earn their DEI as well as 18th Edition Wiring Regulations qualifications.
+Our Domestic Electrical Installer Award is ideal for those looking to take to their first step in the industry to work in domestic properties.
+Students earn their DEI and 18th Edition Wiring Regulations qualifications through a combination of theoretical and practical training.

 Alternatively, our NVQ Level 3 Electrical Training is for those looking to become installation electricians.
 Throughout the course, students complete centre-led training and work with on-site to gain invaluable experience.
 You’ll undertake an AM2 assessment which on completion means you can apply for your ECS Gold Card.
 Throughout your training, Options Skills will be on hand to help and support you.